Ancient synagogue (Barcelona): History

 Archaeological investigations show that the original structure of the building was built in the third or fourth century; whether this structure was the synagogue cannot be said with certainty.
 The building was significantly expanded during the 13th century.
 Medieval Barcelona is known to have had several synagogues, and the main synagogue was certainly in the immediate area.
 King James I visited the synagogue in 1263 at the conclusion of the Barcelona Disputation.
-Shlomo ben Aderet served as the rabbi of the Sinagoga Major for 50 years.
+Shlomo ben Aderet, leader of Spanish Jewry of his time, served as the rabbi of the Sinagoga Major for 50 years during the late 13th century.

 The Jews of Barcelona were massacred in 1391.
-The building was used for many purposes and its original use was forgotten.
+The building was then used for many purposes and its original use was forgotten.
 Over the centuries, additional stories were added to the building.

+Restoration

 In 1987, Jaume Riera y Sans began researching the location of the Sinagoga Major.
 His research was based on a reconstruction of the route followed by a thirteenth-century tax collector that ended at the Sinagoga Major.
 Riera's work led Miguel Iaffa to examine the exterior of the building.
 Iaffa noted that the structure had been built in compliance with religious requirements that the building should face Jerusalem and that it should have two windows.
 In fact, the eastward orientation of the building (toward Jerusalem) broke with the northwest/southeast alignment of the streets in its neighborhood.
+Iaffa purchased the building in 1995 when its owner put it up for sale.
+The Call Association of Barcelona (Associació Call de Barcelona), led by Iaffa, undertook the recovery and restoration of the synagogue.